isotaan/growler-radio/README.md

 ```
 Edit the above paths for SRS and your music file (only single back slashes here!) and if it works, you should hear your example song on 232.00 MHz AM at full volume.
 If it works on the command prompt but not in Growler Radio, then you need to recheck your paths in your GR-MusicLibrary.lua or STTS.Directory

-## I've done everthing right yet DCS-ExternalAudio occasionally crashes when playing songs that have worked before.
+## I've done everthing right yet DCS-SR-ExternalAudio.exe occasionally crashes when playing songs that have worked before.

-DCS-ExternalAudio occasionally crashes, and I do not know why it does this.
+DCS-SR-ExternalAudio.exe occasionally crashes, and I do not know why it does this.
 CiriBob is an amazing developer, so only reach out to him for issues if- and only if!- you have completely eliminated Growler Radio as a source of your problems.
 I've found that the vast majority of the time when I'm having problems, it's because I missed something in GR-MusicLibrary.lua.